padmapria/Fileupload_processing_python_project/README.md

-way 2: For manual deployment in docker desktop
+way 2: For deployment on docker desktop in local machine
 ----------------------
 1. Launch docker.Ensure Docker Desktop is running if you're on Windows.